 Question: If selected as an E-Community, where do the funds go?

-Answer: NetWork Kansas establishes a separate bank account for each E-Community.
-The funds remain in the account until the E-Community has approved a loan and requests a portion of the funds from NetWork Kansas by submitting a formal Check Request and all necessary documentation.
+Answer: NetWork Kansas has established three regional bank accounts (western, central and eastern).
+The funds remain in the regional account until an E-Community has approved a loan and requests a portion of the funds from NetWork Kansas by submitting a formal Check Request and all necessary documentation.
+In order to receive the funds, an E-Community must not have met it's maximum allowed balance for the year.
+If there are further questions, please contact the Regional E-Community Coach.

 Question: When an E-Community has approved a deal, how do they request funds?